moldham74/AussieCAS/sports.md

 The consideration of sports being a complex adaptive system (CAS) is a newly established field of research.
 There are a host of papers ([Clauset, Kogan, & Redner (2015)](papers/Clauset.pdf), [Gabel & Redner (2012)](papers/Gabel.pdf), [Martín-González, et al. (2016)](papers/Gon.pdf), [McGarry, Anderson, Wallace, Hughes, & Franks (2002)](papers/McGarry.pdf), and [Merritt & Clauset (2014)](papers/Merritt.pdf)).
 One of the key ramification of the research, that comes from [Gabel and Redner (2012)](papers/Gabel.pdf), is that the scoring activity (lead changes, lead magnitude and the persistence of the lead) in a game of numerous sports follows a random-walk, with the exception being when a quarter comes to a close.
 At this point the distribution of the scoring activity becomes consistent what would be predicted by a power-law.

-If do not want to read these papers below is presentation from Sideny Redner explaining his work with sports as a CAS.
-The actual presentation starts at 4 minute mark.
+If do not want to read these papers below is presentation from Sidney Redner explaining his work with sports as a CAS.
+The actual presentation starts at the 4 minute mark.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/HfVi6NiKxIw" frameborder="0" gesture="media" allowfullscreen></iframe>